Snowflake

 SELECT SYSTEM$SHOW_OAUTH_CLIENT_SECRETS( 'posit_connect' );

-The Snowflake administrator makes note of the client_id and client_secret from the registered OAuth application and shares this information with the Posit Connect administrator.
+The Snowflake administrator shares the following information with the Posit Connect administrator:

 Create OAuth integration in Posit Connect